Keep an updated CV and list of your essential biographical details on file.

 The more time you have to research and finesse your graduate CV or application form, the better it will be.
 But when life gets in the way, following our time-saving tips will help ensure that you meet the deadline.
-But note: they are specifically designed for ‘application emergencies’ rather than ‘standard operating procedure’!
+Take note: they are specifically designed for ‘application emergencies’ rather than ‘standard operating procedure’!

 Job applications: ‘Here’s one I made earlier’